 3) Responsive web design

 Responsive web design would require a reworking of your entire site so that the HTML remains the same across the board, but the CSS changes the looks and feel of the site based on the size of the screen.
+Best web design houston has to offer by top web designers!
 This is the most efficient and elegant solution—and the one preferred by Google, but it requires a site redesign, which is not always an option.
+If you are a lawyer looking for an agency to take over your web design then you must visit social fire starter.

 All Web Properties